paypal/nemo-core/README.md

 #### local (optional, defaults to false)

-Set local to true if you want Nemo to attempt to start a standalone binary on your system (like selenium-standalone-server) or use a local browser/driver like Chrome/chromedriver or PhantomJS.
+Set local to true if you want Nemo-core to attempt to start a standalone binary on your system (like selenium-standalone-server) or use a local browser/driver like Chrome/chromedriver or PhantomJS.

 #### server (optional)